Ghawken/iMessagePlugin/README.md

 Personal Info:
 This an additional box to add information about your location, family, any details you wish to share with chatGPT to enable personalised responses

+So Basically if enabled:
+WHen you allowed buddies send a message to indigo (if not a trigger) this will be parsed to chatGPT to answer for you.
+Each buddy has an independent history that chatGPT recalls and can continue, tell me more? for example.

 ### Add URL messaging support

 Enable accessing through Webpage - or Shortcuts App